-Today I am focusing on shifting gears and looking at VA’s from the viewpoint of an client with “I’ve Hired a VA-Now What?!”
+Today I am focusing on shifting gears and looking at VA’s from the viewpoint of a client with “I’ve Hired a VA-Now What?!”

 The word “virtual assistant” is getting more recognized every day and more and more business professionals realize the benefits of outsourcing to VAs.
 It’s sooooo nice to see busy professionals giving themselves credit for what their time is worth and tapping into outsourcing as a way to free themselves up to do what’s most important –making money for their business.

-But unfortunately there are a few business folks out there that know they need help, but once they hire a qualified VA they lapse into a bad case of “OK…NOW WHAT?”
-The need for help is replace with the worry of “how do I keep this person busy?”
+But unfortunately there are a few business folks out there that know they need help, but once they hire a qualified VA they lapse into a bad case of “OK…NOW, WHAT?”
+The need for help is replaced with the worry of “how do I keep this person busy?”

 Tasks for Virtual Assistants can be “Admin” related: